PagerDuty/pdagent/README.md

 ### Running in Development

-Python 2.7 is the system default on OSX but check to see if the package manager is installed:

-`which pip`

-If pip isn't found then execute the following to install it:

-`sudo easy_install pip`

-Next, install package dependencies:

-`sudo pip install psutil`

 You can run the Agent in development without any setup.
 Start the Agent daemon as follows: